Ememscriba/Ememscriba/README.md

 ## 📫 How to Reach Me

-- Email: **your-email@example.com**
+- Email: **ememjohnofficial@gmail.com**
-- Portfolio: **your-portfolio-link**
-- GitHub: You’re already here 🙂

 ---

 ## ⚡ A Small Personal Note

-I care about understanding systems deeply, not rushing mastery.
+I care about understanding systems deeply.
-I believe good infrastructure — like good writing — should be clear, intentional, and resilient.
+I believe good infrastructure, like good writing, should be clear, intentional, and resilient.

 <h3 align="left">Languages and Tools:</h3>